Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: The limit, regime (iii) : Multiple Gaussian compartments

+The first attempt to \newe estimate the parameters and to \keep validate the 2-compartment SM was performed by Jespersen \etal \cite{Jespersen2010} using direct fitting to an extensive {\it ex vivo} data set covering both WM and GM, while parametrizing the ODF using spherical harmonics $Y_{lm}$ up to $l \leq 4$.
+(The ENS diffusion in this work was described by the overall tensor, whose 6 components were estimated.)
+Data was acquired on a 16.4\,T magnet using 16 shells with $0 \leq b \leq 15\,\units{ms/\mu m^2}$ and 144 directions, with acquisition taking over 15 hours.
+The fraction $f$ correlated well with AMG staining for the neurites, and the ODF directionality agreed with the histology.
+Further quantitative comparison of the predictions to histology was carried out in \cite{Jespersen2012}, where the neurite ODF was determined from Golgi stained cortical neurons in immature ferret brains.

-While ``brute-force" fitting of $\sim 20$ parameters could work for an extensive data set \cite{Jespersen2010}, the clinical dMRI data is far noisier, and have much less $q$-space coverage.
-Hence, because of high dimensionality of parameter space, parameter estimation for Eqs.~\eq{S}--\eq{K} from realistic noisy data has emerged as an overarching challenge (Sec.~\ref{sec:paramest}).
-SM parameter estimation from clinical acquisitions has until recently reverted to making severe restrictions, as discussed further in Sec.~\ref{sec:constr}, which also explains how previous literature \cite{Kroenke2004,behrens2003,behrens2003nature,Jespersen2007,Jespersen2010,KM,wmdki,sotiropoulos2012,noddi,reisert2014mesoft,lemonade-ismrm,jelescu2016,rotinv,baydiff} differs largely in the ways SM parameters have been constrained.
+While ``brute-force" fitting of $\sim 20$ parameters could work for an extensive data set \cite{Jespersen2010}, clinical dMRI data is far noisier, with much less $q$-space coverage. \mpar{edited slightly} Hence, because of the high dimensionality of parameter space and the unfavorable fitting landscape \cite{jelescu2016}, SM parameter estimation for Eqs.~\eq{S}--\eq{K} from realistic noisy clinical dMRI data has emerged as an overarching challenge (Sec.~\ref{sec:paramest}), \news which \keep has until recently \news been addressed by introducing parameter constraints, \keep as discussed further in Sec.~\ref{sec:constr}\news.
+The open challenge of parameter estimation also means that the literature \cite{Kroenke2004,Jespersen2007,Jespersen2010,KM,wmdki,sotiropoulos2012,noddi,reisert2014mesoft,lemonade-ismrm,jelescu2016,rotinv,baydiff,teddi} differs largely in the ways SM parameters have been constrained. \keep